AdobeDocs/analytics.en/help/implement/vars/config-vars/charset.md

 Set this variable only if you see garbled values ([mojibake](https://en.wikipedia.org/wiki/Mojibake)) in reports.
 You can set this variable on a page-by-page basis if your site uses different encodings on different pages.

-## Character Set in Adobe Experience Platform Launch
+## Character Set in Adobe Experience Platform

 Character Set is a field under the [!UICONTROL General] accordion when configuring the Adobe Analytics extension.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Go to `experience.adobe.com` and log in when prompted.
+1. Select [!UICONTROL Launch / Data Collection].
+1. Click [!UICONTROL Go to Launch / Data Collection], then select [!UICONTROL Tags].
-2. Click the desired property.
+1. Click the desired property.
-3. Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under Adobe Analytics.
+1. Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under Adobe Analytics.
-4. Expand the [!UICONTROL General] accordion, which reveals the [!UICONTROL Character Set] field.
+1. Expand the [!UICONTROL General] accordion, which reveals the [!UICONTROL Character Set] field.

 You can use either a preset character set or a custom character set.
 Avoid changing the value from `UTF-8` unless you see garbled values in reports.

-## s.charSet in AppMeasurement and Launch custom code editor
+## s.charSet in AppMeasurement and custom code editor

 The `charSet` variable is a string.
 If you have garbled values in Adobe Analytics, set this variable to the same value as the `<meta charset="">` HTML tag on your site.